Juban, Sorsogon

 Juban, officially the Municipality of Juban, is a municipality in the province of Sorsogon, Philippines.
 According to the 2024 census, it has a population of 35,978 people.

 The old houses of Juban are a key heritage feature of the town.
 These homes, built during the Spanish period, show the early architecture and history of the province.
 They remain an important part of Juban’s identity and cultural landscape.

+The 1818 census showed 396 native families paying tribute and they were coexisting with 18 Spanish-Filipino families in the area.

 Geography

 Juban is 22 km from Sorsogon City and 603 km from Manila.

 Barangays

 Juban is politically subdivided into 25 barangays.
 Each barangay consists of puroks and some have sitios.